AnymouseProphet/BrowserFontCollection/README.md

-There are many "Generic" font families that can be specified at the end of a CSS `font-family` declaration so the web browser knows what font to use if none of the available fonts are available:
+There are many "Generic" font families that can be specified at the end of a CSS `font-family` declaration so the web browser knows what font to use if none of the specified fonts are available:

 * `serif`
 &#160;&#160;&#160;&#160; The default serif family.
 I recommend "Linux Libertine"